severb/flowy/ROADMAP.rst

-* Local backend to run workflows in development mode
+* Workflow execution visualization (works on the local backend)
 * Revamp the documentation
-* Workflow realization tracing and reporting
-* Visual simulator for the realization of a workflow and interactive tutorial